pmaugeri/sudoku/README.md

 ## Acknowledgements

-Thank you to [Yan Georget](https://about.me/yangeorget) for publishing Sudoku grids every day in the french newspaper Le Monde.
+Thanks to [Yan Georget](https://about.me/yangeorget) for publishing Sudoku grids everyday in the french newspaper Le Monde.
 I used Yan's grids to engineer this resolver.